Hey Planning Mashers!

 - Level 10 Life.
 This is a very popular way to review your life and set your goals, but creating all the circles might be a bit difficult and time-consuming.
-I got you covered with a printable though, download it from the Resources Vault.
+I’ve got you covered with a printable, though; download it from the Resources Vault.

 - Goals Planner And Tracker by Bobbi Printables.
-I usually set goals yearly, so these pages will be perfect!
+I usually set goals yearly so that these pages will be perfect!
 It has a page to set goals and a page to track your progress.
 Get your printable HERE.

 Habit trackers are a great way to improve your life.
 It’s definitely a wonderful tool that I use all the time.

 - Mini Unicorn Themed Habit Trackers.
 These little trackers will work great with your unicorn theme.
-It’s clouds throwing up a rainbow and they look great in my unicorn-themed setup.
+It’s clouding, throwing up a rainbow, and they look great in my unicorn-themed setup.
 Get them from the Resources Vault.